telecombcn-dl/2018-dlcv/_posts/2000-01-07-registration.md

 title: "Registration"
 bg: #9AD1F5
 color: black
-fa-icon: check
+fa-icon: user
 ---

 ## Registration

-Registration procedure depends on the student profile:

-* **Master and Bachelor students at ETSETB Telecom:** Follow [these instructions](http://etsetb.upc.edu/ca/estudis/curs-actual/seminaris/seminaris-dels-graus) provided by ETSETB academic office.
-An extra period of registration is expected to open during June 2017.
-An extra period of registration will be available between May 29 and June 2.
-* **Mobility students:** If your host institution has signed an agreement with UPC ETSETB Telecom BCN school, you can request a mobility from your host institution and sign up for the course under the same conditions as ETSETB students.
-* **Students at UPC but not in ETSETB:** Contact the ETSETB academic office before the extraordinary registration period and express your interest in the course.
-Once the registration procedure for ETSETB is completed, available seats will be allocated to external UPC applicants prioritzied on their profile.
+This Summer School requires a previous knowledge on basic deep learning techniques, which will not be covered.
+Please follow these indications depending on your profile:

+**If you have no previous experience on deep learning:**

+You should not sign up for this course.
+Build a strong basis whether by attending to our next BSc Winter School on [Introduction to Deep Learning](https://telecombcn-dl.github.io/2018-idl/), or signing up for the full master course of [Deep Learning for Artificial Intelligence](https://telecombcn-dl.github.io/2017-dlai/) to be taught during Autumn 2018.

+**If you have taken a previous edition of DLAI, DLCV, DLSL or have previous experience on deep learning:**

+* __Master students at ETSETB__: Registration is available from the [ETSETB academic office](http://www.etsetb.upc.edu/ca/els-serveis/secretaria-oberta).
+There is an extraordinary registration around early/mid June, check with the academic office.

+* __Master students at FIB__: Contact the FIB academic office.
+They will collect all applications and submit them to ETSTEB for approval.

+* __Bachelor students at ETSETB or FIB__: You might audit the course, with no official certification.
+If interested, fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSfnlQgg9ZHfDODwikN-4TEfbFrTbAEHCRquGnosFT25qTNpWQ/viewform?usp=sf_link) before 14 June 2018.

-* **Non UPC nor mobility students:** You must apply for being accepted in the course and cover the 100% cost of the ECTS credits, without the support of the public funds.
+* __Industry members and any other profile__: You must apply for being accepted in the course and cover the 100% cost of the ECTS credits, without the support of the public funds.
 This corresponds to 143,08 € per ECTS credit (Summer 2016).
-If you are interested in this option, please contact the [ETSETB Telecom BCN academic office](http://www.etsetb.upc.edu/ca/els-serveis/secretaria-oberta), with an e-mail to secretaria@etsetb.upc.edu or calling at 93 405 4174 / 93 401 6772 / 93 401 5966 or 93 401 6750 in the morning (Monday to Thursday from 11 to 14 and Fridays from 11 to 13) or noons (Wednesdays and Thursdays from 16 to 17h).
+If you are interested in this option, please contact the [ETSETB Telecom BCN academic office](http://www.etsetb.upc.edu/ca/els-serveis/secretaria-oberta).